dougeby/IntuneDocs/intune/devices-wipe.md

 [!INCLUDE [azure_portal](./includes/azure_portal.md)]

-You can remove devices from Intune that are no longer needed, being repurposed, or missing.
-You can do this by using the **Remove company data** or **Factory reset** actions.
+By using the **Remove company data** or **Factory reset** actions, you can remove devices from Intune that are no longer needed, being repurposed, or missing.
 Users can also issue a remote command from the Intune Company Portal to personally owned devices that are enrolled in Intune.

 > [!NOTE]
 > Before you remove a user from Azure Active Directory (Azure AD), use the **Factory reset** or **Remove company data** actions for all devices that are associated with that user.
 If you remove users that have managed devices from Azure AD, Intune can no longer issue a factory reset or remove company data for those devices.